 • candidiasis.

 Leukoplakia most often affects the cheeks, gums and tongue.
-The reason for its formation is an excessive increase in cells.
-The highest probability of such a sore in smokers.
+The reason for its formation is excessive cell enlargement.
+The highest likelihood of this disease occurring is in smokers.
 There is a risk of developing cancer.
 Candidiasis, as thrush is scientifically called, is a consequence of the spread of a fungal yeast infection.

 In contrast, red ulcers are very painful, causing a lot of trouble and discomfort.
 At the base they are bright red.
 They often bleed when touched.
 Recovery time may take from 7 to 20 days.
-Among the most common ulcers of this variety are those that accompany herpes, syphilis, and aphthous stomatitis.
-The mucosa of the entire oral cavity can act as a place of their localization.
+Among the most common ulcers of this variety are those accompanying herpes, syphilis and canker sores.
+The place of their localization can be the mucous membrane of the entire oral cavity.

 Diagnosis of possible diseases

 The causes of sores in the mouth are varied.
-White sores on the mucosa can be accompanying symptoms of a large number of various problems in the oral cavity, so it is important to establish the correct diagnosis in a timely manner.
+White sores on the mucous membrane can be accompanying symptoms of a wide range of various problems in the oral cavity, so it is important to make a timely correct diagnosis.

-Diagnosis is quite simple, and includes two main points:
+Diagnostics is quite simple and includes two main points:

 1. Medical examination.
-The specialist will be able to determine the disease, distinguishing it from other possible options.
+A specialist will be able to identify the disease, distinguishing it from other possible options.

-2. Delivery of general tests.
-This is required in order to check for the presence of pathogens of specific diseases and is carried out by PCR.
+2. Taking general tests.
+This is required in order to check for the presence of pathogens of specific diseases and is carried out using the PCR method.

 Treatment of pustules on the oral mucosa

-The table below shows ways to treat ulcers according to their cause:
+The table below shows ways to cure ulcers according to their cause:

-Source of white sores Methods of therapy and drugs
+Source of white sores Therapy methods and medications

 Candidiasis